mobxjs/mobx-react/README.md

 The overhead of `observer` itself is neglectable.
 See also [Do child components need `@observer`?](https://github.com/mobxjs/mobx/issues/101)

-**I'm using a `React.Component` class decorated with `observer` and I included a reaction that uses its props/state inside the constructor.
+**I'm using a `React.Component` class decorated with `observer` and I included a reaction that uses its props/state inside the constructor/componentWillMount.
 Why isn't it reacting?**

-While `observer` converts both props and state into observable objects, this is only done *after* the constructor is finished.
+While `observer` converts both props and state into observable objects, this is only done *after* the first rendering is finished.
-In this case it is better to put such reactions inside other lifecycle methods such as componentWillMount.
+In this case it is better to put such reactions inside other post-render lifecycle methods such as componentDidMount.
+Note that this restriction only applies to props/state, not to observable values.

 **I see React warnings about `forceUpdate` / `setState` from React**